ESG Topics A-Z

 Our Global Sustainable Agriculture Policy sets standards of performance and expectations for growers across our diverse, global supply chains, including compliance with governmental laws, regulations and industry standards, including appropriate use of pesticides.
 Our aim is to support sustainable practices that substitute and promote natural controls for some agrochemicals, foster ecosystem balance, reduce greenhouse gas emissions and mitigate crop losses.
 Our policy also recognizes the risk of water pollution from pesticides and the need to responsibly manage water runoff from farms.

-PepsiCo has worked closely with our growers for years and we have a strong heritage of partnering with experienced farmers who are responsible stewards of natural resources.
-The SFP has been fully implemented and independently verified across 30 countries and with approximately 4,500 audited farmers, from large agribusinesses to smallholder farms.
+PepsiCo has a strong heritage of partnering with experienced farmers who are responsible stewards of natural resources.
+The SFP has been fully implemented and independently verified across 35 countries and with more than 4,800 verified farmers, from large agribusinesses to smallholder farms.
 Crops addressed through the program include key ingredients we source directly such as corn, oats and potatoes, among others.
-The assessments completed on our direct supply chain alone represent more than 40% of our total agricultural supply chain by volume.
+The assessments completed on our direct supply chain alone represent 92% of our total agricultural supply chain by volume.
 For more on our sourcing progress with the SFP, see Agriculture.

 The SFP’s framework contains nine environmental, four social and three economic sustainability topics, with detailed criteria and global standards for each.
-Under the environmental pillar, agrochemicals are one of the nine topics, providing a platform through which PepsiCo gathers information on implementation of our principles of pesticide management.
-The topic includes seven principles, which we categorize in the following way:
+Under the environmental pillar, agrochemicals are one of the nine topics, providing a means through which PepsiCo gathers information on implementation of our principles of pesticide management.
+The SFP includes seven principles, split between required, fundamental principles and encouraged, progressive principles.

 Sustainable protection of crops against pests includes prevention and monitoring of pest problems, using pesticide control methods only when necessary and targeting only the pests that can harm crops.
 IPM is an important tool for advancing these practices.
 The UN's Food and Agriculture Organization defines IPM as: